-How does one go about making the most of summer vacation you ask?
-Well, we won’t be able to answer that so directly because everyone’s experience is personal and what might be an unforgettable summer vacation experience for the author of this post would almost certainly be an exercise in boredom for someone else.
+How does one go about making the most of a vacation you ask?
+Well, we won’t be able to answer that so directly because everyone’s experience is personal and what might be an unforgettable summer or winter vacation experience for the author of this post would almost certainly be an exercise in boredom for someone else.
 However, we can help with the planning and budgeting of whatever type of vacation you might desire.

 We’ll try to do this chronologically and start at the beginning of the process.

 It might be helpful if you can compare expenses from previous vacations, but if that’s not possible, preparing a simple budget should be relatively simple.
 Try starting with an “aspirational” column, where you track expenses for everything you are likely to encounter from travel and lodging to meals and entertainment.
 Once you get a sense for how much it would cost to do everything you want, you might start moving some of those items into the "realistic" column to see how your overall figures change.
 If you can afford everything in your first column, great!
 Go have a great time.
 If not, consider saving up a little longer until you can comfortably afford the trip because you want the trip to relieve stress, not add to it.

 One of the best financial tips around is to make saving automatic.
 The idea of having money automatically withdrawn from each paycheck and deposited into a savings account is a wonderful psychological trick you can play on yourself.
 The beauty of it is you’ll start saving money and probably not realize you were missing it in the first place.
 Simply create an account specific for travel and start allocating money to that account with every paycheck.
 It doesn’t have to be much and in fairly short order, your goals will become very achievable.